ashlinrichardson/hourglass/README.md

-# Hourglass
+# Project Hourglass
-An accessible, investigative tool developed in collaboration with the Michael Smith Foundation for Health Research (MSFHR), the Vancouver Island Health Authority (VIHA) and the University of Victoria (UVIC)
+Hourglass is an accessible, investigative tool developed in collaboration with the Michael Smith Foundation for Health Research (MSFHR), the Vancouver Island Health Authority (VIHA) and the University of Victoria (UVIC)

 <img src="hourglass.png" width="250">